 A HAREWOOD FOR THE NEXT GENERATION

-– Trust looks to its long-term future, with a focus on programming, its audience
++ Trust looks to its long-term future, with a focus on programming, its audience and the environment.

 In 2021, Harewood quietly marked 250 years since the completion of Harewood House being built.
 This stunning Palladian home, built by John Carr of York with interiors by Robert Adam, and landscapes by Lancelot ‘Capability’ Brown, has seen incredible changes during its lifetime.
 Since 1986 the care of Harewood has been entrusted to a charity, Harewood House Trust, with a board of Trustees and an administration tasked with ensuring its long-term future and providing a place for the public benefit.

 The last few years have been especially difficult, particularly in light of Covid-19, and as we enter 2023 we are all acutely aware of the financial pressures that we face.